squidfunk/mkdocs-material/docs/reference/code-blocks.md

   [^1]:
-    Code annotations require syntax highlighting with [Pygments] – they're currently not compatible with JavaScript syntax highlighters.
-Support will be added at a later point, allowing to always place code annotations at the end of lines.
+    Code annotations require syntax highlighting with [Pygments] – they're currently not compatible with JavaScript syntax highlighters, or languages that do not have comments in their grammar.
+However, we're actively working on supporting alternate ways of defining code annotations, allowing to always place code annotations at the end of lines.

 _Example_: